Tower Publications

-Tower Publications was an American publisher based in New York City that operated from 1958 to c.
-1981.
+Tower Publications was an American publisher based in New York City that operated from 1958 to 1982.
 Originally known for their Midwood Books line of erotic men's fiction, it also published science fiction and fantasy under its Tower Books line and published comic books in the late 1960s under its Tower Comics imprint.
 In the early 1970s, Tower acquired paperback publisher Belmont Books, forming the Belmont Tower line.
 Archie Comics' cofounder Louis Silberkleit was a silent partner in Tower's ownership; longtime Archie editor Harry Shorten was a major figure with Tower in all its iterations.